Knee Pain: Causes, Diagnosis and Treatment

 Common Knee Pain Causes

-Every year, people experience sports injuries, arthritis, falls, vehicle collisions and more.
-UChicago Medicine orthopaedic and sports medicine specialists will partner with you to create a care plan to eliminate your knee pain and restore your mobility.
-Common causes of knee pain include:
+Every year, people experience knee pain caused by sports injuries, arthritis, falls, vehicle collisions and more.
+UChicago Medicine orthopaedic and sports medicine specialists will help create a care plan to eliminate your knee pain and restore your mobility.

 We also treat patients experiencing chronic knee pain or disability as a result of: